wcook1/Lab_7/README.md

 **The commands given in each step below are meant to be copied and pasted in the terminal**.

+If you want to work on your own computer, install docker and portainer using [this page](https://github.com/ENRE467/Getting_Started/wiki/Installing-Docker-and-Portainer) and build a docker image using [this page](https://github.com/ENRE467/Getting_Started/wiki/Building-a-Docker-Image)

 ## Steps

 1. Create your own folder on the lab machine so you can save your work.
 Also, just to be sure, upload your work to your Github account before you leave the lab.
+Do this in the host pc and not inside the Docker container as `git push` and `git pull` commands will not work inside the container.
+This is because your git repositories does not exist inside the docker container.

 2. Open a terminal window by pressing `Ctrl + Alt + T`.
 In the terminal window, navigate to your folder using cd command.
 Now, run the following command to clone the repository for Lab 7: